transparentdemocracy/voting-data/readme.md

 You can create [Github issues](https://github.com/transparentdemocracy/voting-data/issues) if they are relevant to this repository.
 We also have a public [discussion channel](https://github.com/orgs/transparentdemocracy/discussions) here on Github and a private discussion channel on Slack.

+## Testing

+Use these commands to run unit tests:

+    cd src
+    python -munittest